mirkin/pi-word-clock/docs/new_pi_setup.md

 ##VIM

+config file is ~/.vimrc
+syntax on " syntax hilite
+set number " show line numbers filetype indent on " filetype specifix indents good for coding set wildmenu " shows autocomplete matches with tab set modeline " allows you to do make settings in a file using # vim: tabstop=8 etc.

 hjkl to move cursor, ESC normal mode, i insert, A append :q! quit don't save, :wq save and quit u undo, ctrl r redo, U undo entire line, p inserts text just deleted after cursor, r replace char with next char to be typed, c change so ce then type will change end of a word c$ change to end of line